syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-custom-stamp-in-an-existing-PDF-document).

 ## Text Markup Annotation

 You can highlight the Markup Text using the [PdfTextMarkupAnnotationType](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfTextMarkupAnnotationType.html) enum of the [TextMarkupAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfTextMarkupAnnotation.html) class.
 This is explained in the following code example.